September 12, 2019

 When Paul and his companions had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a Jewish synagogue.
 As was his custom, Paul went into the synagogue, and on three Sabbath days he reasoned with them from the Scriptures, explaining and proving that the Messiah had to suffer and rise from the dead.
 “This Jesus I am proclaiming to you is the Messiah,” he said.
 Some of the Jews were persuaded and joined Paul and Silas, as did a large number of God-fearing Greeks and quite a few prominent women.

 Have you ever fished with a professional fisherman (or woman)?
-This summer my son and I went to Colorado to trout fish for his 14th birthday.
+Recently my son and I went to Colorado to trout fish.
 Two friends (another father and son), who happened to be professional anglers (the professional name for fishermen) guided our trip.
 It was worth the price of admission just to watch their method and craft.
 Here’s what I learned.

 The pros are meticulously methodical about their game.
 First off, they usually have a good idea of where the fish are and when.
 They study the area.
 They know the underwater landscape, the varying depths of the water, the currents and the eddy’s.
 They also know the variety of fish they might come across and where they will be and even when they are most likely to be there.
 They know what the fish like to eat and consequently what they won’t bite.
 They go in with a game plan.
 They know what areas they will fish first and second.
 They know which lures they will try and the order.
 Even their casting has clear craft to it.